undertext/symfony-6-rest-api/README.md

 This is a simple project to show how to build a simple REST API using Symfony framework and Docker.
-It also shows how to use Docker Compose to run the application and how to deploy it to Amazon Container Service (ECS) and to Elastic Container Service (EKS).
+It also shows how to use Docker Compose to run the application and how to deploy it to Amazon Container Service (ECS) and to Elastic Kubernetes Service (EKS).

 ## Symfony bundles used
 `FrameworkBundle` - base bundle for Symfony framework, provides such functionality as routing, configuration,